sekkigit/Home-Lab/README.md

 # Home Lab installation bash

+Get Ubuntu Server 20.04 LTS : https://ubuntu.com/download/server

-This is a bash script for an ubuntu server that automatically installs all the software needed for my "Home Lab" server.
+Bash script for an ubuntu server.
+It installs all the software needed for my "Home Lab" server (Cockpit, Samba, Plex, Docker, and Docker-compose).
+The server can run a web-based graphical interface, website hosting, file server, stream videos, photos, and audio.
+Website hosting runs on Nginx, WordPress, and Mysql.

-First, you need to edit ".var" (configure variables) then you need to start "init.sh".
+Clone this repository, after cloning you need to edit ".var" (configure variables), and then you need to start "init.sh" (bash script).

+Don't forget to enter your SSH key in ".var".

 This script will:

    - Create an admin user for the server
-   - Turn off the laptop lid (in case u use a laptop for your server)
+   - Turn off the laptop lid, hibernate, sleep, and suspend (in case u use a laptop for your server)
    - Update and upgrade ubuntu
-   - Create directories that are needed for all the software
+   - Create directories that are needed
    - Menage users in ubuntu
    - Insert your SSH key
    - Lock SSH